Neural Sign Reenactor: Deep Photorealistic Sign Language Retargeting: Methodology

 \section{Methodology}

-Our method enables the transfer of human body movements from a source actor to a target subject with realistic face synthesis.
-Formally, given an input SL video ${\textbf{Y}} = (\textbf{y}_{1}, ..., \textbf{y}_{T})$, our method generates a new video $\tilde{\textbf{Y}} = (\tilde{\textbf{y}}_{1}, ..., \tilde{\textbf{y}}_{T})$, where the signing of the original signer is transferred to the target subject.
+Given an input video ${\textbf{Y}}$, our method generates a photo-realistic and temporally coherent video $\tilde{\textbf{Y}}$ of a target actor imitating the source actor's upper body movements and facial expressions.
 An overview of the proposed pipeline is presented in Fig. \ref{fig:pipeline}.
-It consists of four main components: a) upper body detection, b) pose retargeting, c) color-coded conditioning and d) photo-realistic synthesis presented in the following sections.
+It consists of four main components: \\